aws-observability/application-signals-demo/ai-validator/libs/tests/test-13-pet-clinic-frontend-java-3.script.md

 Click the 'Clear filters' button

-### 10. Search for 'Name = GET /api/gateway/owners/{ownerId}'
+### 10. Search for 'Name = POST /api/customer/owners/{ownerId}/pets'

-In the search field under 'Service operations' type 'Name = GET /api/gateway/owners/{ownerId}' and PRESS Enter.
+In the search field under 'Service operations' type 'Name = POST /api/customer/owners/{ownerId}/pets' and PRESS Enter.

 ### 11. Access the graph and open the popup.

-Access the graph and open the popup, PASS in 2 and 5 as a PARAMETERS.
+Access the graph and open the popup, PASS in 2 and 6 as a PARAMETERS.
 Then wait a few seconds.

 **Constraints:**
-- You MUST pass in parameters 2 and 5
+- You MUST pass in parameters 2 and 6

 ### 12. Type 'attributes.owner.id'